 Having marketing systems or “funnels” in their business is a great way to improve this metric.
 Freebies or “lead magnets” initiate the marketing system and can do a lot of the pre-selling and framing for coaches.
 By the time a prospect has the opportunity to do a brief initial consultation, they should already be a warm lead.
 This leads to a higher conversion rate and shorter initial conversations.

 Implementing marketing systems or “funnels” gives coaches more time for their business and creates more positive outcomes for their clients.
-You can learn exactly how to set up a simple marketing system in the Mini Course: “How to Attract Clients With a Marketing System That Actually Makes Sense.”

 Some other metrics to consider tracking are: